rero/rero21.ch/content/post/la-fondation-rero-est-nee.en.md

 The IT solutions are developed in open source and are based on the [Invenio 3](https://inveniosoftware.org) software developed by CERN.
 All data is stored in Switzerland.

 RERO+: a non-profit foundation labelled “Swiss-made”!

 ---

+## Update - July 12, 2021

+Following the [nomination of Damian Elsig](https://www.admin.ch/gov/fr/accueil/documentation/communiques.msg-id-83356.html) at the head of the Swiss National Library, Élisabeth Baume-Schneider, State Councillor, will be the new president of the RERO+ Foundation Council from August 2021.
+She will take up her position at a time when the catalog of RERO+ client libraries has just been migrated to the new RERO ILS system: [bib.rero.ch](https://bib.rero.ch/).

+---